DivideFunction

 Overview

 The DivideFunction divides the value of the first child function by the product of all subsequent child functions (i.e. It starts from the first child function, recursively divide by the values of the subsequent child functions).
 If the numerator is zero, the function returns zero.
-If any denominator is zero, the function returns double.MaxValue (close to 1.8 × 10^308).
-This is useful for safely performing division operations in plant growth models, such as calculating ratios or efficiencies, while avoiding division-by-zero errors.
+If any denominator is zero, the function returns positive or negative infinity depending on the sign of the numerator.
+This is useful for safely performing division operations in plant growth models, such as calculating ratios or efficiencies, while handling division-by-zero scenarios.

 Configurable and Reportable Properties